tws0002/pop2-project/README.md

 # Portal: Origins [Part 2] Environment
-Portal: Origins [Part 2] is a Senior Studio short film that is currently in production at SCAD (Savannah College of Art and Design).
+[Portal](http://www.kickstarter.com/projects/msmmotionpictures/portal-origins-part-2) is a Senior Studio short film that is currently in production at SCAD (Savannah College of Art and Design).
 The Pipeline/the_LATEST folder contains the entire pipeline.
 All other folders are included simply to make the pipeline deployable so that hooks and directory